-Select a pilot group of several employees to read the policy and ask questions to determine if employees will be able to understand and follow the policy.
+Select a pilot group of several employees to read the policy and ask questions to determine if employees will be able to understand and follow it.
 Rewrite the policy based on the feedback.

 Obtain Management Support and Legal Review

 Review the policy with the managers who will have to follow the policy to get their support and ownership of the policy.
 Although you likely started this process when you identified a need, but management support is crucial for implementation.
 It's also a good idea to show it to your attorney to avoid any legal challenges down the road.

 Implement the Policy

-Distribute and review the new policy to employees in small groups, individually, or in a company meeting, depending on the controversial nature of the policy and how easy it is to understand.
+Distribute and review the new policy to employees in small groups, individually, or in a company meeting, depending on if the policy is controversial and how easy it is to understand.
 Give employees a chance to ask questions.

 Provide employees with a copy of the policy and ask them to sign off that they have received and understand it.
 They should retain a copy for their own files.